Skip to main content

 What the Piotroski F-Score Measures

 Joseph Piotroski created the F-Score in 2000 to separate genuinely improving value stocks from deteriorating ones.
-The model awards one point for each of nine binary tests across three categories: profitability (four tests), leverage and liquidity (three tests), and operating efficiency (two tests).
+The model awards one point for each of nine binary tests across three categories: profitability (four tests), use and liquidity (three tests), and operating efficiency (two tests).
 Scores range from 0 to 9, with 8 or 9 indicating strong fundamentals and 0 to 2 indicating weak ones.

 The F-Score works best as a quality overlay on a value screen.
 Research from Piotroski's original paper showed that buying high scoring value stocks and shorting low scorers produced significant excess returns.
 The model identifies companies where the fundamentals are getting better, not just where prices are low.